DavidButterfield/MTE/README.md

  + [iSCSI-SCST Storage Server Usermode Adaptation](https://github.com/DavidButterfield/SCST-Usermode-Adaptation
-    "Usermode Compatibility for Linux Kernel Code (UMC)") &mdash; a port of the SCST iSCSI storage server to run entirely in usermode on an unmodified Linux kernel.
+    "Usermode Compatibility for Linux Kernel Code (UMC)") &mdash; a port of the SCST iSCSI storage server to run entirely in usermode on an unmodified Linux kernel. &nbsp;
     [<I>Paper describing the project in detail</I>](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/SCST_Usermode.html
     "Paper describing the project in detail")